lg/lg.io/_posts/2016-09-18-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 **UNPUBLISHED, DO NOT DISTRIBUTE YET**

-- **(TODO: link to outside articles/resources)**
-- **(TODO: see if i can make collapseable sections)**
-- **(TODO: screenshots)**
 - **(TODO: benchmarks)**
 - **(TODO: video of game streaming)**
 - **(TODO: all the other todos)**
+- **(TODO: need new box - screenshots)**

 It's no secret that I love the concept of not just streaming AAA game titles from the cloud, but *playing* them live from any computer -- especially the underpowered laptops I usually use for work.
-I've done it before on Amazon's EC2 (and written a full article for how to do it), but this time, with the latest NVIDIA M60 GPUs becoming available on cloud providers, Microsoft's Azure is first in opening this up to any Joe like me to tinker with.
+I've done it before using Amazon's EC2 (and written [a full article]({% post_url 2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2 %}) for how to do it), but this time, with the latest NVIDIA M60 GPUs becoming available on cloud providers, [Microsoft's Azure is first in opening this up](https://azure.microsoft.com/en-us/blog/azure-n-series-preview-availability/) to any Joe like me to tinker with.

-Before going through this article, I strongly recommend you at least skim my EC2 Gaming article from before so you can grasp some of the concepts we'll be doing here.
-Basically it'll come down to this: we're going to launch an Azure GPU instance, configure it for ultra-low latency streaming, and actually properly play Overwatch, a first-person shooter, from a server hundreds of miles away!
+Before going through this article, I strongly recommend you at least skim my [EC2 Gaming article]({% post_url 2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2 %}) from before so you can grasp some of the concepts we'll be doing here.
+Basically it'll come down to this: we're going to launch an [Azure GPU instance](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/#n-series), configure it for ultra-low latency streaming, and actually properly play [Overwatch](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/#n-series), a first-person shooter, from a server [over a thousand miles away](http://www.gcmap.com/mapui?P=SFO-HOU)!

 And yes, it seems I always need to repeat myself when writing these articles: the latency is just fine, the resolution is amazing, it's very cheap (cheaper than a gaming rig depending on usage patterns), and all very practical.
-If you're the hardcore gamer-type who's knee-jerk reaction regardless of benchmarks is "omg i dont trust anything that doesnt have a Zalman watercooled CPU fan or has a 'hardware-offloaded' networking card" or if you're in some sort of sunk-costs situation of already having spent loads of money on a gaming rig, I strongly recommend not reading this article -- it'll only further infuriate you. :)
+If you're the hardcore gamer-type who's knee-jerk reaction regardless of benchmarks is "omg i dont trust anything that doesnt have a Zalman watercooled CPU fan or has a '[hardware-offloaded](http://www.killernetworking.com)' networking card" or if you're in some sort of sunk-costs situation of already having spent loads of money on a gaming rig, I strongly recommend not reading this article -- it'll only further infuriate you. :)

 For this article, I'll be assuming you're on a Mac, though the Windows instructions are very similar.